utrad-ical/circus-docs/docs/dev/cs/execution.md

 Each job has one of the following status:

+`in_queue`
-- `in_queue`: Waiting for other jobs to finish.
+: Waiting for other jobs to finish.

+`processing`
-- `processing`: The job is running.
+: The job is running.

+`finished`
-- `finished`: The job has finished successfully and users can view its results.
+: The job has finished successfully and users can view its results.

+`failed`
-- `failed`: The job did not finish successfully.
+: The job did not finish successfully.

+`invalidated`
-- `invalidated`: A user manually marked this job as "invalid".
+: A user manually marked this job as "invalid".
 One possible reason is that the input file was corrupted.

 ## Input of Your Plug-in

-Your plug-in (container) will be invoked with an external directory mounted to `/circus`.
+Your plug-in (Docker container) will be invoked with an external directory mounted to `/circus`.
 This directory contains the following directories and files.

 ```
 📂/circus/ (mounted to container's root)